 With the full name Edward Michael Grylls, Bear Grylls is a well-known adventurer from London, England.
 He is also a TV personality, writer, and businessman.
 He gained popularity when he hosted the TV series Man vs. Wild which aired for 5 years.

 In addition, he appeared in other wilderness survival television series in both the UK and US, including Running Wild with Bear Grylls, The Island with Bear Grylls.
-He also released the You vs. Wild interactive series on Netflix, and World’s Toughest Race: Eco-Challenge Fiji on Amazon Prime Video.
+He also released the You vs. Wild interactive series on Netflix, and World’s Toughest Race: Eco-Challenge Fiji.

 As a natural adventurer, among his notable expeditions include being able to climb to the summit of Mount Everest in Nepal at the age of 23, and being the youngest Briton to climb Ama Dablam (a mountain in the eastern Himalayan range in Nepal).
 He also went on powered paragliding in the Himalayas near Mount Everest.

 He led the Journey Antarctica in 2008, wherein his team of four climbed one of the most remote and unclimbed peaks in the world intending to raise charitable funds for Global Angels and promote the use of alternative energies.
 To raise more funds for Global Angels and to raise awareness on the effects of global warming, Grylls also led the Northwest Passage expedition wherein his team of five took a rigid-inflatable boat (RIB) through 5,700 nautical miles of the Northwest Passage which is covered with ice.